akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Harold opened his eyes.
 “You may keep that last part to yourself, daughter,” he said patiently.
 "It is not suited for the ears of lions, for they are at times very large ears.”
 He looked at her softly.
 “You are your mother’s daughter,” he said.

-He looked at her—really looked—and for a moment, she saw the man who had pulled a prince from the river, who had ridden with kings.
+He looked at her—really looked—and for a moment, she saw the man who had pulled a lord from the river, who had ridden with kings.
 The warrior was still there, beneath the tired flesh.

 She took his hand.
 “And your daughter, father, but as for that man, not for Stanwey, no, never.”